Bathroom Fans, Electrical

 Install a Timer Switch on the Fan

-A timer switch costs around $20 to $25 to purchase and install, which makes it a good investment down the road.
-Running your bathroom fan longer than it has to will increase your electric bill and also decrease the lifespan of the fan itself.
+A timer switch costs around $20 to $25 to purchase and install, making it a good investment.
+Running your bathroom fan longer than it has to will increase your electric bill and decrease the fan’s lifespan.

 Invest in a Fan with Moisture Sensing Capabilities

-Aside from forgetting to turn the fan off, it’s just as easy to forget to turn the fan on.
+Aside from forgetting to turn the fan off, it’s just as easy to forget to turn it on.
 Fans with a moisture sensor will automatically turn on after showers or washing their hands because of the added moisture in the air.
-Once the fan runs long enough to lower the moisture level, it will automatically turn off without human interference or intervention.
+Once the fan runs long enough to lower the moisture level, it automatically turns off without human interference or intervention.

 Clean and Maintain the Fan

-Fans are like any other appliance in that they require regular cleaning and maintenance to operate correctly.
-As it’s being used, fans draw in moist air, including airborne particles like dust and lint.
+Fans are like any other appliance, requiring regular cleaning and maintenance.
+Fans draw in moist air as they’re being used, including airborne particles like dust and lint.
 Over time, this dust and lint combo can pile up and start to clog the fan’s exhaust pipe.

 The more your fan clogs up, the less efficient it is, and you’ll have to operate it for more extended periods to remove moisture and stink from the air.
 By simply removing the outer cover of the fan and cleaning it periodically, you can keep your fan running efficiently and smoothly.